-My Memory of Us is an emotional puzzle-platformer which is set within a fictitious world where robots have invaded and are ‘tagging’ the humans in order to segregate them.
+My Memory of Us is an emotional puzzle-platformer that is set within a fictitious world where robots have invaded and are ‘tagging’ the humans in order to segregate them.
 However, just like My Brother Rabbit, the game is full of symbolism and twists real life into a fantastical setting in order to get across a very real and upsetting truth.

 You see, Juggler Games has taken inspiration from the terrible and emotional stories of what happened to the Jewish community during the occupation of Poland during World War II.
 They have recreated these horrific events in the form of a fantastical narrative-driven puzzle platformer.

-As a fan of Valient Hearts: The Great War, My Memory of Us touched me just as much as that game did.
+As a fan of Valiant Hearts: The Great War, My Memory of Us touched me just as much as that game did.
 With its horrifying truths and educational ‘memories’, everyone needs to play this game and feel the emotion within this story-telling marvel.

-Early on, the girl in his story is ‘tagged’ and coloured in red, along with her grandfather and a bunch of other people – these people are segregated and ridiculed by the non-tagged citizens of the town as well as become the hunted by the robot invaders.
+Early on, the girl in his story is ‘tagged’ and coloured in red, along with her grandfather and a bunch of other people – these people are segregated and ridiculed by the non-tagged citizens of the town as well as becoming hunted by the robot invaders.
 Working as a pair of swappable protagonists, we have control of the ‘normal’ boy and the ‘tagged’ girl as we alternate between the two to achieve our goals in this re-imagining of the horrible events which were actually happening in Poland during World War II.

 Two heads are better than one:

 The puzzles presented within My Memory of Us are great.
-None of them are too taxing and some are quite familiar, with some being the infamous ‘pipe puzzle’ from Bioshock, rotating labyrinths, and quite a few environmental puzzles where you have to use the locals and their movements to your advantage.
-Yet, every single one feels fresh, really well polished, a joy to play through, and a welcomed break from all of the stealth segments within the game.
-I think I became stuck on one puzzle towards the end, but after a few minutes, I had managed to solve it.
+None of them are too taxing and some are quite familiar, such as the popular ‘pipe puzzle’ from Bioshock, rotating labyrinths, and a few environmental puzzles where you have to use the local NPCs and their movements to your advantage.
+However, every single one feels fresh, well-polished, a joy to play through, and a welcomed break from all of the stealth segments within the game.
+I only became stuck on one puzzle, towards the end, but it only took a few minutes to solve it.